Life on earth essentially relies on communication and information.

 The correct organisational model, then, might be a step in the right direction, but that does not by itself necessarily protect the journalism from capitalist interests.
 A significant reason for this is that quality journalism has long been reliant on traditional journalists from similar backgrounds who will offer similar narratives as found in establishment media anyway – and, as seen with, for example, Novara Media’s Ash Sarkar laughing along with jokes about Jeremy Corbyn on prime time TV shows and writing for The Guardian (a leading thorn in Corbyn’s side), there is a risk that some such journalists will still see such a “lefty” co-op as a stepping stone to seeking opportunities with establishment media anyway.

-This is, of course, difficult to avoid, apart from perhaps offering a public declaration of intent to the contrary of such careerist manoeuvrings – contributing to a genuine culture of anti-establishment media that, at best, deters the careerist in the first place, and at worst, scuppers their quest for success in establishment media through association with the anti-establishment image.
+This is, of course, difficult to avoid, apart from perhaps offering a public declaration of intent to the contrary of such careerist manoeuvrings – contributing to a genuine culture of anti-establishment media that, at best, deters the careerist in the first place, and at worst, scuppers their quest for success in establishment media through association with the anti-establishment image, therefore undermining it as a careerist path.
 The world’s first post-capitalist streaming platform, the workers’ cooperative Means TV, for example, have done an excellent job of doing just that.

 The Argument for Citizen Journalism